 A bite sized twist to a classic comfort food recipe.
 Make these easy individual mini chicken pot pies with just four ingredients.
 Chicken pot pie is a comfort meal that almost everyone loves.
 It’s not the easiest to make from scratch, but this will satiate that craving, made in less than half an hour.
-Made in a muffin tin, these Mini Chicken Pot Pie recipe are perfect for toddlers and adults alike!
+Made in a muffin tin, these Mini Chicken Pot Pie recipe are perfect for toddlers and adults alike.
+It’s one of our favorite 4 ingredient meals!

 The Traditional Pie takes so long to make.
 Skip the puff pastry dough making and try buying store bought crescent rolls.
 There are even organic varieties out there!
 Your whole family will love this healthy chicken pot pie recipe!
 My family loves it.
 My husband loves the traditional pies, but it’s hard to make it from scratch.
 This curbs that craving, and you won’t be spending too much time in the kitchen.
 My kids are also big fans because it’s the perfect size for tiny fingers.